Crisis on Infinite Earths (Arrowverse): Casting

 LaMonica Garrett was upgraded to series regular on all the series (receiving credit in the episodes he appeared in before the crossover) to ensure that he would be available for "Crisis" and its lead-up.
 Casting was announced at the July 2019 San Diego Comic-Con.
 They included: Tyler Hoechlin, reprising his role as Superman, while Brandon Routh, who portrays Ray Palmer / Atom in the Arrowverse, would reprise his role as Superman from Superman Returns (2006) in "an older, more world-weary" version inspired by the comics' Kingdom Come Superman; Tom Cavanagh also portraying Pariah in addition to Nash Wells; Burt Ward, who portrayed Dick Grayson / Robin in the 1966 Batman television series, was cast in an undisclosed role; Amell would portray several versions of Oliver Queen; Jon Cryer would reprise his role as Lex Luthor; and Garrett would portray the Anti-Monitor and the Monitor.
 Luthor was not originally intended to appear, but Cryer talked to Warner Bros.
 Television president Peter Roth about the character's prominence in the original comic to lobby for his inclusion.
 Shortly afterwards, Elizabeth Tulloch was confirmed to be reprising her role as Lois Lane.

 Pedowitz announced at the Television Critics Association press tour the following month that cast members from Black Lightning would appear (previously hinted at by Cress Williams), and Kevin Conroy would portray an elderly Bruce Wayne after voicing the character in multiple animated media.
-Conroy "jumped at" the opportunity to portray Bruce in live-action for the first time, saying that it would satisfy the "loyal" fanbase of Batman: The Animated Series.
+Conroy "jumped at" the opportunity to portray Wayne in live-action for the first time, saying that it would satisfy the "loyal" fanbase of Batman: The Animated Series.
+Concept art by Andy Poon displayed in Crisis on Infinite Earths: Paragons Rising seemingly depicted Michael Keaton filling the role of Earth-99's Bruce Wayne by reprising his role as Bruce Wayne / Batman from the 1989-1997 Batman film series.
+Though Guggenheim confirmed that Keaton was never approached, a newspaper with his likeness was spotted in a leak from the Earth-89 scene.
 Guggenheim said that although the producers discussed with DC and Warner Bros. the possibility of Lynda Carter reprising her role as Wonder Woman from the 1975 television series, they felt that it was unlikely.
-Guggenheim was initially hesitant in asking Ward if he was interested in returning after the idea of bringing Ward back was brought up in the crossover's writers room, but The Flash line producer Joseph Patrick Finn convinced him under the logical pretext that if he didn't ask, he wouldn't get Ward in case he was interested; Ward gladly accepted to return, though the crew made sure his character wasn't identified onscreen but just hint at his identity.
+Guggenheim was initially hesitant in asking Ward if he was interested in returning after the idea of bringing Ward back was brought up in the crossover's writers' room, but The Flash line producer Joseph Patrick Finn convinced him under the logical pretext that if he didn't ask, he wouldn't get Ward in case he was interested; Ward gladly accepted to return, though the crew made sure his character wasn't identified onscreen but just hint at his identity.